lecram/rover/README.md

 =============

- Rover configuration (mostly key bindings and colors) can only be changed by editing the file `config.h` and rebuilding the binary.
+ Rover configuration (mostly key bindings and colors) can only be changed by editing the file `rover.h` and rebuilding the binary.

  Note that the external programs executed by some Rover commands may be changed via the appropriate environment variables.
 For example, to specify an editor: